Admissible online closed testing must employ e-values

-provides simultaneous guarantee of the number of true discoveries over all $S\in 2^{\mathbb{N}_f}$.
-Technically, \citet{goeman2011multiple} only considered a finite number of hypotheses, but the method and its guarantees extend to a countable number of hypotheses \citep{fischer2024online}, and so we present that version for easier connection to the online setting.
-It should also be noted that \citet{genovese2004stochastic,genovese2006exceedance} introduced an equivalent procedure that was not derived by the closure principle \citep{marcus1976closed}.
+\ifdiff Since we adopt the closed testing framework by \citet{goeman2011multiple, goeman2019simultaneous}, we also refer to $\boldsymbol{d}^{\boldsymbol{\phi}}$ as closed procedure. \else Since we adopt the closed testing framework by \citet{goeman2011multiple, goeman2019simultaneous}, we also refer to $\boldsymbol{d}^{\boldsymbol{\phi}}$ as closed procedure. \fi Technically, the aforementioned works only considered finitely many hypotheses, but the method and its guarantees extend to a countable number of hypotheses \citep{fischer2024online}, and so we present that version for easier connection to the online setting.

-\citet{goeman2021only} proved an important result: every (offline) coherent true discovery procedure is equivalent to or uniformly improved by a closed procedure of the form \eqref{eq:closed_procedure}.
-Therefore, the closure principle allows to construct and analyze all admissible true discovery procedures based on single tests for the intersection hypotheses which are usually much easier to handle.